adamokasha/react-material-ui-boilerplate/readme.md

 2. Run 'npm run dev' from cli to generate public/dist.
 3. Run 'npm run dev-server' for development with live-reloading.

+#### Known Issues
+  * Tree shaking is not perfect with material-ui in this repo.
+A handful of mui components that are never imported get bundled.

 ### NPM Scripts
 #### **npm run build**
 Runs webpack and builds bundle.js and index.html in public folder.